PoolPartyLabs/DynamicShieldHook/README.md

 ## License

-This project is licensed under the Business Source License 1.1 (BUSL-1.1).
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License (MIT).

 ---